4.86 from 35 reviews

 Instructions

-• Then add in the Italian seasoning, red pepper chili flakes, diced tomatoes, tomato soup, tomato sauce, sun-dried tomatoes, tomato paste, chicken broth and heavy cream.
+• Add tomato products, liquids, and seasonings: add in the crushed tomatoes, tomato soup, tomato sauce, broth, cream, and seasonings.
 Stir to combine.

-• Add in the cheese tortellini and cook for ~5 minutes, or until tortellini is cooked through.
+• Add tortellini: add the tortellini and simmer until it is cooked through, ~5 minutes.

 Video